tillbiskup/aspecd/docs/roadmap.rst

   * Sub-recipes that can be included in recipes

     Allows for creating a library of recipes for rather complex tasks that can simply be called as single step from another recipe

+  * Static (syntax) checker for recipes prior to their execution

 * Report task: